 But if you’re not up for sharing the road with drivers on narrow streets or parking in tight spaces then Italian trains are the best way of getting around.
 They’re much more reliable and more enjoyable than buses in Italy.

-Should I Follow This Itinerary Exactly?
+Should You Follow This Itinerary Exactly?

 Of course not!
 At the end of the day, these two weeks in Italy are all yours.
 We’re just here to suggest a guide to help you plan a great trip.
 We do think our itinerary is pretty awesome, though.